quicky84/poker/README.md

-For the problem of the psychic poker player given 5 cards in hand and 5 next cards in the deck the program computes the best possible combination.
+The program computes the best possible poker hand for the problem of the psychic player that has 5 cards in hand and forsees the next 5 cards in the deck.

 To install and run under `NodeJS` environment
 ```